| Code |

 Learning outcomes |

-4. Learning outcomes of the curricular unit: 1 - Know the polymers, materials and technologies of the future, and digital technologies for creating innovative fashion products 2 - Analyze and discuss innovations and new developments in advanced and emerging materials and technologies 3 - Know and investigate the intersection of fashion design, science, technology and innovation management 4 - Be able to define innovative and futuristic materials and production processes related to fashion design 5 - Be able to identify and design future and innovative strategies for fashion production and commercialization 6 - Develop and apply new ideas to advanced research projects to academic and real life.
+1 - Know the materials and technologies for creating innovative fashion products 2 - Investigate the intersection of fashion design, textile materials, science and technology 3 - Be able to define innovative and futuristic materials and production processes related to fashion design.
+4 - To be able to identify and design future and innovation strategies for product development, production, and/or marketing of sustainable fashion in the era of digital transformation.

 |